-Recently, I vowed to myself to read more books.
-I figured the best way to uphold the promise was to write down and share what I learn.
-Below, please find links to PDF files which contain notes on the books I’ve read.
-These range from illustrated summaries to formal outlines, and cover the range from science and philosophy to poetry and fiction.
+I figured the best way to uphold the vow to myself to read more was to write down and share what I learn.
+Below are links to PDF files containing notes on the books I’ve read.
+These range from illustrated summaries to formal outlines, and cover topics ranging from science and philosophy to poetry and fiction.
 My hope is that you’ll gain a bit of knowledge, inspiration, and enjoyment from this collection.

 How To Be An Antiracist by Ibram X. Kendi

 My notes on How To Be An Antiracist.
 While impossible to cover everything I learned from Kendi in this book and foolish even to try and reduce it, I hope to share the pearls of insight I gained as a reader, paint a picture of what it means to be antiracist, and provide some kindling for book club discussion with these notes.

 God: A Human History by Reza Aslan

 As someone who was raised as a Muslim in a Muslim household in the middle of white, suburban America, I always had questions about religion—its purpose, its origins, its validity.
 Why did my friends tend to think of god as this old white man with a beard, when I saw god as more of a shapeless force?
 I remember my self-identification as an atheist being met with gasps from the parents in our Muslim circles.
 Now, however, I’ve grown to see that religious and spiritual expression is an extension of what it means to be human.
 This book was instrumental in helping me see religion for what it is.
 (Reading in progress.)